-The Troubleshooting Certificate builds technical knowledge and critical thinking skills by giving students the skills needed to troubleshoot urs and repair electronic devices.
-These skills are highly sought after by employers that include manufacturing facilities and electronic equipment suppliers.
+The Troubleshooting Certificate builds technical knowledge and critical thinking skills by giving students the skills needed to troubleshoot

+Hours and repair electronic devices.
+These skills are highly sought after by a employers that include manufacturing facilities and electronic equipment suppliers.

 Electronic Engineering Technology Major (p.
-64)
+59)